ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ihd/index.rst

   a.
 Angina; clinically diagnosed stable exertional angina pectoris or definite angina pectoris according to the Rose Angina Questionnaire, physician diagnosis, or taking nitrate medication for the relief of chest pain.
   b.
 Asymptomatic ischaemic heart disease following myocardial infarction; survival to 28 days following incident MI.
 The GBD study does not use estimates based on ECG evidence for prior MI, due to its limited specificity and sensitivity.
+  c.
+Heart failure due to ischemic heart disease; The GBD case definition for heart failure impairment data sources includes studies in which heart failure was diagnosed clinically using structured criteria such as the Framingham_ or European Society of Cardiology_ criteria.
+Beginning in GBD 2016, we used ACC/AHA Stage C and above to capture both persons who are currently symptomatic and those who have been diagnosed with heart failure but are currently asymptomatic.

+.. _Framingham: McKee et al. N Engl J Med 1971; 285:1441-1446.
+.. _Cardiology: Eur Heart J 2016; 37 (27): 2129-2200.

 **Input data:**\